Gix075/joomla-users-importer/README.md

 ## logs
 After each import Joomla Users Importer will save a detailed logfile with a list of all added users.
 Log files will be saved inside `joomla-users-importer/logs` directory

+## WARNING!
+Names and/or surnames with some special chars as "D'Amico" will generate errors during import.